×

 All about Enderbite and Lignite Properties

 Know all about Enderbite and Lignite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Enderbite belongs to Igneous Rocks while Lignite belongs to Sedimentary Rocks.Texture of Enderbite is Granular whereas that of Lignite is Amorphous, Glassy.
 Enderbite appears Veined or Pebbled and Lignite appears Veined or Pebbled.
-The luster of Enderbite is not available while that of Lignite is dull to vitreous to submetallic.
+The luster of Enderbite is while that of Lignite is dull to vitreous to submetallic.
 Enderbite is available in black, grey, orange, pink, white colors whereas Lignite is available in black, brown, dark brown, grey, light to dark grey colors.
 The commercial uses of Enderbite are curling, gemstone, laboratory bench tops, tombstones and that of Lignite are electricity generation.